Addictions & Their Conditions

-- Self-Medicating: Many people begin using marijuana to relaxation, or coping with feelings (like anxiety, depression, etc.).
-Users may find themselves psychologically dependent upon the marijuana and will be unable to relax or deal with feelings in the absence of the drug.
+- Self-Medicating: Many people begin using marijuana as a method of relaxation, or as a way of coping with feelings (like anxiety, depression, etc.).
+If done for long enough, users may find themselves psychologically dependent upon the marijuana and will be unable to relax or deal with feelings in the absence of the drug.

-- Withdrawal: Withdrawal symptoms may occur if marijuana is denied or unavailable, including agitation, anxiety, irritability, poor appetite, mood swings, insomnia, depression and fatigue.
+- Withdrawal Symptoms: Withdrawal symptoms may occur if marijuana is denied or unavailable.
+Signs of marijuana withdrawal can include agitation, anxiety, irritability, poor appetite, mood swings, insomnia, depression and fatigue.

 What Can You Do?

-Please call our California treatment center today to find out what therapy programs may be available for you or your loved one.
-Call our rehab facilities in CA 24 hours a day at 866-441-3700, or contact us here.
+Please call our Sacramento, California treatment center today to find out what therapy programs may be available for you or your loved one.
+Call our rehab facilities in Sacramento, California 24 hours a day at 866-224-1891, or contact us here.